rails/rails/guides/source/development_dependencies_install.md

 $ bundle install
 ```

-If you don't need to run Active Record tests you can run:
+If you don't need to run Active Record tests, you can run:

 ```bash
 $ bundle install --without db